betaflight/betaflight.com/docs/wiki/guides/archive/GPS-Rescue-Mode.md

 `set gps_rescue_ascend_rate = [number] (default is 500)` (added in betaflight 4.1)

-This is the vertical speed at which your quad will climb, espressed in centimeters for second
+This is the vertical speed at which your quad will climb, expressed in centimeters for second

 `set gps_rescue_descend_rate = [number] (default is 150)` (added in betaflight 4.1)

-This is the vertical speed at which your quad will descend, espressed in centimeters for second
+This is the vertical speed at which your quad will descend, expressed in centimeters for second

-`gps_rescue_throttle_min` and `gps_rescue_throttle_max` in betaflight 4.1 only limit the escursion of the the new pid controller(https://github.com/betaflight/betaflight/pull/8015)
+`gps_rescue_throttle_min` and `gps_rescue_throttle_max` in betaflight 4.1 only limit the excursion of the the new pid controller(https://github.com/betaflight/betaflight/pull/8015)

 `gps_rescue_alt_mode = [MAX_ALT, FIXED_ALT, CURRENT_ALT]` (added in betaflight 4.1)